code-cracker/code-cracker/README.md

 from the main CodeCracker repository.
 Before you start coding create a new branch and name it in a way that makes sense for the issue that you will be working on.
-Don't work on the `master` branch because that may make things harder if you have to update your pull request or your repository later, assume your `master` branch is always equals the main repo `master` branch, and code on a different branch.
+Don't work on the `master` branch because that may make things harder if you have to update your pull request or your repository later, assume your `master` branch always equals the main repo `master` branch, and code on a different branch.

 When you commit, mention the issue number use the pound sign (#).
 Avoid making a lot of small commits unless they are meaningful.
 For most analyzers and code fixes a single commit should be enough.
 If you